 The motor drive belt is kept taut by an eccentric pulley.
 Having removed the belt cover, slightly loosen the fastening screws in the middle of the pulley with an emery key.
 Turn with an Allen key and then move the eccentric axle with a 19mm spanner until the belt has no play.
-The fastening screws can then be tightened up again.
+The fastening screws can then be tightened up again with the emery key.

-2.6.2 - Adjusting the eccentric pulley
+2.6.2 - Moving Adjusting the eccentric pulley